TimMangan/MSIX-PackageSupportFramework/PsfLauncher/Readme.md

 * [StartMenuCmdScriptWrapper.ps1] This script file is required if the `executable` file listed for an application entry of the `config.json` file references a file with a "`.cmd`" or "`.bat`" file extension.
 * [StartMenuCmdShellLaunchWrapperScript.ps1] This script file is required if the `executable` file listed for an application entry of the `config.json` file references a file that does NOT end in one of these file extensions: "`.exe`", "`.cmd`", or "`.bat`".

-These script wrapper files may be placed anywhere in the package, although traditionally they are placed either in the root folder of the package or in the same folder as the executable file listed in the config.json application.
+These script wrapper files may be placed anywhere in the package or on a network share available to all users, although traditionally they are placed either in the root folder of the package or in the same folder as the executable file listed in the config.json application.

 ### Will Launched Processes run in the container?
 By default, processes created by the existance of an application entry of the `config.json` file with an application executable value that is an `.exe` file type, and it's child processes, all run inside the container.
 (This is a change in 2021.11.02 release, previously exe files not located inside the package ran outside of the container).